DorianDepriester/OptiPRISMS/Readme.md

 #### [Slurm]

 - **use Slurm**: whether to use the Slurm workload manager.
 Default is No.
-- **batch file**: path to batch file to use for submitting a job running PRISMS-Pasticity.
+- **batch file**: path to batch file to use for submitting a job running PRISMS-Plasticity.
 The path to the prm file will be passed as the first argument of this script.

 #### [Debug]

 - **fake simulations**: If Yes, each simulation is not computed.
 The related commands are printed instead.
 Default is No.
-- **fake deletions**: Turn off automatic removal of simulation results (step 5 in [How it works] section).
+- **fake deletions**: Turn off automatic removal of simulation results (step 5 in [How it works](#how-it-works) section).
 Default is No.

 ## References
 <a id="prisms">[1]</a> Yaghoobi et al., (2019).
 Prisms-plasticity: An open-source crystal plasticity finite element software.
 Computational Materials Science, 169:109078, https://doi.org/10.1016/j.commatsci.2019.109078